Rock Cartwright

 Roderick Rashaun Cartwright (born December 3, 1979) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Kansas State Wildcats and was selected by the Washington Redskins in the seventh round of the 2002 NFL draft.
 Cartwright was also a member of the Oakland Raiders and San Francisco 49ers.
 He was named offensive quality control coach of the Cleveland Browns in 2016.

-Early years
+Early life

 Cartwright attended Conroe High School in Conroe, Texas, and lettered in football, track and field, and baseball.
 During his senior year, Cartwright rushed for 2,060 yards and was named a Parade All-American.

 College career

 Cartwright played college football at Kansas State University at the fullback position after transferring from Trinity Valley Community College in Athens, Texas.

 Professional career

 Cartwright is tackled by Houston Texans strong safety Glenn Earl.